pacifikus/shurl/README.md

 You can observe and download these metrics:
 - RPS
-- Min/Max/Median/Average response time
+- Min/Max/Median response time
-- Failures count
+- Request count

 ### Documentation